 A law which requires lenders to reveal (in writing) any and all fees, credit terms, and conditions of a loan.

 When a loan application is reviewed to find out how much risk will be associated with the loan if approved.

 Acronym for the Department of Veterans Affairs, which gives coverage to lenders who loan to veterans, incase the loan is defaulted.

-Do you have questions about anything you see on this page?
+Still curious about some of the aspects of buying or selling a home or anything you see on this page?
 Don't hesitate to contact us and let us know how we can help you!